2i2c-org/team-compass/marketing/mailinglist.md

 See [](./strategy.md) for how our mailing list fits into our communications strategy.

+The mailing list is for our public newsletter audience.
+To e-mail a consortium, a group of communities, or specific community representatives, see [](#hubspot:email) instead.

 ## Access Mailchimp

 We have a single Mailchimp account and share access to team members via a single `username`/`password`.